 The Great Lakes ADA Center and other ADA National Network members offered several free online trainings last month on a variety of topics related to the Americans with Disabilities Act, the ADA.
 These session archives are available at no cost.

 If you have follow-up questions about any of the topics covered, make use of the free ADA help line: (800) 949-4232.
 In Indiana, your call will be directed to the Great Lakes ADA Center.

 This is a free webinar offered through a collaboration of the U.S. Access Board, the Great Lakes ADA Center, and the ADA National Network.

-This is a free webinar offered through the Great Lakes ADA Center on behalf of the ADA National Network.
+This is a free webinar offered through the Great Lakes ADA Center as part of the Arts N Rec webinar series.